vortexa-labs/Vortexa/README.md

 1. **Log In to the Platform**

-   - Visit [OpenServ Platform](https://platform.openserv.ai) and log in using your Google account
+   - Visit [Vortexa Platform](https://platform.vortexa.xyz) and log in using your Google account
    - This gives you access to developer tools and features

 2. **Set Up Developer Account**